alesalsa10/Soccer_Events_Analysis/README.md

 # This project is not finished yet
+Need to finnish comparison between messi and ronaldo
-$SQL was used for cleaning up the data, and Pandas for data visualization
+# SQL was used for cleaning up the data, and Pandas for data visualization
 # Soccer_Events_Analysis
 Analaysis of player performance using Kaggle's 'Football events' dataset
 # What was looked for?